 The deep shellbed material is denser and less compressible compared to the mixture of sand, silt and peat overlying above.
-The subsidence analysis was conducted using two separate layers representing the sand and peat layers in the shallow aquifer and the shellbed aquifer, with applied parameter values based on Bouwer (1977).
+The subsidence analysis was conducted using three separate layers representing the conceptual hydrogeological units of the sub-surface environment, and the parameter values used were based on Bouwer (1977).